 Export data from visualizations

 If you'd like to see the data that is used to create a visualization, you can display that data in Power BI or export that data to Excel as an .xlsx or .csv file.
+The option to export the data requires a Pro or Premium license and edit permissions to the dataset and report.

 Watch Will export the data from one of the visualizations in his report, save it as an .xlsx file, and open it in Excel.
 Then follow the step-by-step instructions below the video to try it out yourself.